pythontime/tac-live_terraform_3_30_23/lab-10/10-instructions.md

 - Uses Cloud-init to setup a new user and install Ansible on each VM.
 - Runs an Ansible playbook that installs an nginx web server to both VMs..

 > Note: This lab is meant for demonstration purposes.
-In the field, I would organize it differently, add variables (many) and increase security to the Nth degree.
+In the field, I would organize it differently, add variables (many), and increase security to the Nth degree.

 ## !!!
 IMPORTANT !!!